Contributed by Sylvia Alloway

-Scripture Texts (NRSV) for Sunday, May 20, 2012 (Seventh Sunday of Easter)
+Scripture Texts (NRSV) for Sunday, September 6, 2009.

-(Text links are to Oremus Bible Browser.
+(Text links are to oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
-You can find the calendar of readings for Year C at Lectionary Readings.)
+You can find the calendar of readings for Year B at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.